-Leila is a Tunisian-American comedian, actor, improviser and writer from the Washington D.C. area.
-After graduating from the William Esper Studio Two-Year professional training program, Leila has performed extensively on stage and screen at The People's Improv Theater, Upright Citizens Brigade, NY Arab-American Comedy Festival (2008, 2010, 2011, 2012), College Humor, TruTV, Numu Arts Collective, PEN World Voices Festival, The Claque, Fresh Ground Pepper, Munkytown Productions and Current Harbor.
-Leila has created and performed three solo shows, Leticia's Fifth Birthday Party, Good Morning, Zitounia! and How Did I Get in Here?
+Leila is a Tunisian-American comedian, actor, improviser, and writer from the Washington D.C. area.
+After graduating from the William Esper Studio Two-Year professional training program, Leila has performed extensively on stage and screen at The People's Improv Theater, Upright Citizens Brigade, The Flea Theater, NY Arab-American Comedy Festival (2008, 2010, 2011, 2012), College Humor, TruTV, Fresh Ground Pepper, and Current Harbor.
+Leila has created and performed four solo shows, This One Goes Out to All the Angry Bitches, Leticia's Fifth Birthday Party, Good Morning, Zitounia!, and How Did I Get in Here?
 The Beverly Blondell Story, the latter premiered at the SOLOCOM Festival of comedic solo works, and went on to enjoy a critically acclaimed run at the 2014 NY International Fringe Festival.
-A teacher and improviser at The People’s Improv Theater, Leila improvises with the house team, The Duke every Wednesday at 8.
-As a writer, Leila has had work published on Reductress.com, and she is a staff writer for web show The Box, a women's talk show with a feminist edge.
+As a writer, Leila has had work published on Reductress.com, and is a staff writer for web show The Box Show, a women's talk show with a feminist edge (www.youtube.com/TheBoxShow).
 After spending years working in the restaurant industry, Leila created and produced Eighty-Sixed, a comedic pilot about the creative types who make the NYC restaurant industry run.